10 Places to Retire for $2,000 or Less

 Uniontown, Pennsylvania

-• Percentage of seniors: 21.1 percent
+- Percentage of seniors: roughly 20 percent

-• State taxes: 3.07 percent income tax, 4.5 percent to 15 percent inheritance tax, no estate tax
+- State taxes: 3.07 percent income tax, 4.5 percent to 15 percent inheritance tax, no estate tax

 Just an hour’s drive south of Pittsburgh, Uniontown is a small, beautiful, and tranquil town in southern Pennsylvania.
-There are various historical monuments and attractions in the area, including Fort Necessity, a structure built by George Washington during the Seven Years’ War.
+You’ll find various historical monuments and attractions in the area, including Fort Necessity, a structure built by George Washington during the Seven Years’ War.
 Uniontown enjoys small-town charm and an affordable cost of living.
 It has struggled with crime in recent years, but Uniontown is very walkable during the day and no less safe than similarly sized towns like Nitro, West Virginia.

 Pro Tip: Need help with your retirement budget?
 Check out our guide to building a budget on a fixed income!